 (a) it shall notify the Supplier and provide as much detail as the Supplier reasonably requires of the proposed changes, including the timing of the proposed changes; and

 (b) the Supplier shall, as soon as reasonably practicable after receiving the information at clause 1.1(a), provide a draft Change Order to the Customer.

 (a) agree to a Change Order, they shall sign it and that Change Order shall amend this agreement; or

-(b) are unable to agree a Change Order, either party may require the disagreement to be dealt with in accordance with the dispute resolution procedure in clause 19.
+(b) are unable to agree a Change Order, either party may require the disagreement to be dealt with in accordance with the dispute resolution procedure clause 22.

 (a) Controller, Processor, Data Subject, Personal Data, Personal Data Breach, processing and appropriate technical and organisational measures: as defined in the Data Protection Legislation.